- Course Number:

 evolution of economic systems, institutions and ideologies.

 - Understand different paradigmatic perspectives regarding the stability or instability of the macroeconomy.

-- Awareness of the different public policy options for addressing macroeconomic issues and problems.
+- Evaluate different public policy options for addressing macroeconomic issues and problems.

 - Make rational decisions based on rudimentary marginal analyses.

 This course may include lecture and discussion formats utilizing faculty expertise, texts, supplementary reading materials, films, speakers, and other classroom aids at the discretion of the instructor.
 Regular attendance and completion of assigned reading are essential to the successful completion of this course.
 Instructors will teach in accordance with the goals and objectives listed in this Course Content Guide.
 The course Content Guides are developed by college-wide subject area faculty and are approved by management.

 Traditional and nontraditional techniques will be used to assess student mastery of the content, competencies, and outcomes.
 These techniques can asses either product sor processes:

 Products: multiple choice exams, essays, individual group projects, student demonstrations, research projects, other projects with